 - Former World record holder in the half marathon for almost two years: 67:58 (67 minutes and 58 seconds).
 Recorded at the 1995 Kyoto Half Marathon.
-It still is listed as the German record to this day.
+It stood for 25 years as the German record.

 - Olympic Games: 7th in the 10,000 meters, Barcelona, 1992; pelvic stress fracture and DNF in the marathon, Atlanta, 1996

 - World Championships: 6th in the 10,000 meters, Tokyo, 1991; 3rd in the 15K, Nieuwegein (NED), 1991; winner with the German team in this event

 - Indoor World Record in the 5,000 meters, Stuttgart, 1991 (15:13.72 — 15 minutes and 13.72 seconds)

 - Winner of numerous road and cross-country races, and Masters competitions (40+) worldwide.
 She also participated in triathlon events.